zewol95/zewol95/README.md

 <h1 align="center">Hi 👋, I'm Andrea</h1>
 <h3 align="center">I am passionate about modern technology and the development of new DIY hardware and software solutions.</h3>

-I am passionate about modern technology and the development of new DIY hardware and software solutions.

-- 💻 My job is as an electrical specialist in the industrial sector
+- 💻 My job is as an electrical specialist in the industrial sector.
 - 🔭 In my freetime..I like developing IoT devices and studying new technologies.
 - ⚡ I’m also a fan of Linux and Docker.